jacobfeldgoise/ThermalDrone/README.md

 sudo python setup.py install
 ```

- Then, we install packages for the Raspberry Pi visual camera:
+ Then, we install packages for the Raspberry Pi optical camera:

 ```sudo apt-get install python-picamera python3-picamera
 pip install "picamera[array]"
 ```

 Next, we install packages to support image processing (OpenCV) on the Raspberry Pi: